 - Regular training requirements for Direct Care Staff through All-Staff meetings and house meetings to be certified by Director of Services and included on performance reviews by March 2021.
-(Julie) PARTIALLY COMPLETE/PARTIALLY IN PROGRESS (topics for all staff meetings have been set, but plans for house meetings are still in progress.
+(Charlie) PARTIALLY COMPLETE/PARTIALLY IN PROGRESS (topics for all staff meetings have been set, but plans for house meetings are still in progress.
 Doug will help with this, and the performance reviews will need to be updated/added to as well.
-Self-audit the way we keep track of trainings (conversation between Julie and Patty).
-There is a list of training topics that have been given to Facilitators.) - By March 2021, develop a budget for trainings that supports where, how and to whom resources will be allocated for training and education.
-(Doug) (Exists for year 21-22, and dependent upon continuation budget to be presented at next board meeting. there will be a complete budget presented at the June board meeting.) - Identify and take advantage of the opportunities to use outside resources for training and/or certification.
+Self-audit the way we keep track of trainings.
+There is a list of training topics that have been given to Facilitators.
+Charlie brought up the idea of making these training goals more realistic, and how to make these trainings actually work within the time limits of house meetings, etc. Charlie to get ideas from Facilitators on how to best do trainings, and maybe gice some updates at the next Strat.
+Plan meeting.
+For client-specific trainings maybe have Facilitators follow up with a bried summary of the training so that the information from it can be filed.) - By March 2021, develop a budget for trainings that supports where, how and to whom resources will be allocated for training and education.
+(Doug) PENDING (Exists for year 21-22, and dependent upon continuation budget to be presented at next board meeting, there will be a complete budget presented at the June board meeting.) - Identify and take advantage of the opportunities to use outside resources for training and/or certification.
 Beginning in March 2019 and to be an ongoing item.
 (Patty) COMPLETE for 2019 (Patty has reached out to a counselor for coaching one of the facilitators, and she has been using existing resources that she has liked using in the past) - Training and education plan with support for all leadership team members by September, 2019.
 (Patty) COMPLETE for 2019 (continuous training) - By March 2021, each All-Staff and House Meeting to include a training element.
 Expectation that staff attend trainings and community.
-(Julie) PARTIALLY COMPLETE/PARTIALLY IN PROGRESS (topics have been scheduled for all staff meetings, which are mandatory, but plans for house meetings are still in progress.
+(Charlie) PARTIALLY COMPLETE/PARTIALLY IN PROGRESS (topics have been scheduled for all staff meetings, which are mandatory, but plans for house meetings are still in progress.
 The August LTM might be a good opportunity to decide on a topic for this.
 There could be a documented list of trainings for facilitators to go by, that specified which trainings need to be done yearly, bi-yearly, etc. This item has not been formalized.
-Doug and Julie will formalize their process.
+Doug and Charlie will formalize their process.
 Delete as repetitive?) - November 2018 Leadership Team meeting to include a presentation on new accountability standards for participation in trainings as determined by Executive Director and Director of Services.
 COMPLETE (with review of accountability standards for the new year underway.) - Plan calendar year trainings in advance with ad hoc months for House Meetings by March 2021.
-(Patty for All-Staff, and Julie responsible for House Meetings) IN PROGRESS (Doug and Julie have a list of trainings for house meetings.) - Develop a plan/system for cross-training by April 2021 (Doug) IN PROGRESS (a lot of cross-training happens, but there hasn't been a formal plan for it so far.
+(Patty for All-Staff, and Julie responsible for House Meetings) IN PROGRESS (Doug and Julie have a list of trainings for house meetings.
+This needs to be shared with Charlie to proceed.)

+- Develop a plan/system for cross-training by April 2021 (Doug) IN PROGRESS (a lot of cross-training happens, but there hasn't been a formal plan for it so far.
 Is this for direct staff or just office staff?
 There has been some cross-training for office staff.
-Admin team is looking at regular tasks, considering dependencies and identifying where cross-training is needed.)

-4.3 Use the performance review process as an opportunity to engage staff in professional development planning in 2019 performance reviews.
+Admin team is looking at regular tasks, considering dependencies and identifying where cross-training is needed.) - 4.3 Use the performance review process as an opportunity to engage staff in professional development planning in 2019 performance reviews.